How Does a Plastic Granulator Work?

 Which plastics can be processed?

-PE, PP, PET, PVC, PS, ABS, HDPE and other thermoplastics – depending on machine configuration.
+PE, PP, PET, PVC, PS, ABS, HDPE, and other thermoplastics – depending on machine configuration.

 What is the difference between a shredder and a granulator?

-How often should the knives be replaced?
+How often should the blades be replaced?

 Can wet plastics be processed?